EOSIO/welcome/docs/30_getting-started-guide/20_pre-configured-development-environment/index.md

 link_text: "Pre-configured Development Environments"
 ---

-## Gitpod
+## Quickstart Web IDE

-If you do not want to install `EOSIO` binaries on your local machine, or if you have other types of restrictions installing `EOSIO` binaries, you can try `EOSIO` in a web browser.
-This approach is powered by Gitpod.io and Docker, and it provides developers with a personal single-node `EOSIO` blockchain for development and testing purposes running in Gitpod.io's cloud accessible from your web browser.

-You can give it a try in a matter of seconds [right now](https://gitpod.io/#https://github.com/EOSIO/eosio-web-ide) and you can read more details about it [on the eosio-web-ide project page](https://github.com/EOSIO/eosio-web-ide).
+The [Quickstart Web IDE](10_gitpod.md) uses Gitpod.io and Docker.
+This easy to start IDE provides a personal single-node `EOSIO` blockchain running in a docker containerand is accessable from your web browser.

 ## EOSIO Testnet

-Experiment on the EOSIO Testnet with the latest stable release of the EOSIO software.
-Deploy your smart contracts, push actions, inspect your transactions and much more from an easy to use web interface.
-To start testing, [register](https://testnet.eos.io/user?utm_source=devportal#signup) for an EOSIO Developer Account.
+Confidently test your EOSIO apps with the [EOSIO Testnet](20_testnet.md), brought to you by Block.one.
+Experiment in a sandbox running the latest stable release of EOSIO, push actions to live smart contracts, and much more.
+To start testing follow the [Testnet Quick Start Guide](../70_quick-start-guides/10_testnet-quickstart-guide) and register for a free EOSIO Developer account.